aawotund/Handling-the-interference-effects-of-gelatin-capsule-composition-and-excipient-concentration-on-dete/README.md

-# MMinimizing the interference of pill coatings for near-IR detection of  substandard and falsified pharmaceuticals
+# Minimizing the interference of pill coatings for near-IR detection of  substandard and falsified pharmaceuticals